deepinfra/deepctl/README.md

 ## Usage

 #### Sign in
 You need a Github account to use deepctl.
+This command will open your Github Sign-on page in your browser.
+Follow instructions there.
 ```bash
 deepctl auth login
 ```